arbor-sim/arbor/doc/concepts/interconnectivity.rst

 ``arbor/communication/remote.hpp``; currently Arbor understands and utilises the following message types:

-If ``abort`` is received or sent Arbor will shut down at the next possible moment without performing any further work and potentially terminating all outstanding communication.
+If ``abort`` is received or sent, Arbor will shut down at the next possible moment without performing any further work and potentially terminating all outstanding communication.
 An exception will be raised.
 Note that Arbor might terminate even without sending or receiving an ``abort`` message in exceptional circumstances.

 On ``epoch`` Arbor will commence the next epoch.
-Note that Arbor may expect the last epoch to be shortened, ie when the total runtime is not a multiple of the epoch length.
+Note that Arbor may expect the last epoch to be shortened, i.e., when the total runtime is not a multiple of the epoch length.

-``Done`` signals the sending side is finished with the current simulation period, i.e. the current call to ``simulation.run(T, dt)``. *May* cause the receiving side to quit.
+``Done`` signals the sending side is finished with the current simulation period, i.e., the current call to ``simulation.run(T, dt)``. *May* cause the receiving side to quit.

-``Null`` does nothing, but reserved for future use, will currently not be sent by Arbor.
+``Null`` does nothing but reserved for future use and will currently not be sent by Arbor.

-We package these messsage as a C++ ``std::variant`` called ``ctrl_message`` in ``arbor/communication/remote.hpp`` alongside the ``exchange_ctrl`` method.
-This will handle setting up the buffers, performing the actual transfer, and returns the result as a ``ctrl_messge``.
+We package these messages as a C++ ``std::variant`` called ``ctrl_message`` in ``arbor/communication/remote.hpp`` alongside the ``exchange_ctrl`` method.
+This will handle setting up the buffers, performing the actual transfer, and returning the result as a ``ctrl_messge``.
 Handling the message is left to the participating package.

-**Important** This is a synchronous protocol which means an unannounced termination of either side of the coupled simulators can lead to the other getting stuck on a blocking call to MPI.
-This unlikely to cause issues in scenarios where both sides are launched as a single job (eg via ``SLURM``), but might do so where unrelated jobs are used.
+**Important** This is a synchronous protocol, which means an unannounced termination of either side of the coupled simulators can lead to the other getting stuck on a blocking call to MPI.
+This is unlikely to cause issues in scenarios where both sides are launched as a single job (e.g., via ``SLURM``), but might do so where unrelated jobs are used.

 Tying It All Together
 ~~~~~~~~~~~~~~~~~~~~~

-While there is no requirement on doing so, we strongly recommend to make use of the
+While there is no requirement to do so, we strongly recommend making use of the
 facilities offered in ``arbor/communication/remote.hpp``, as does Arbor
 internally.
 It should also be possible to interact with this protocol via ``C``
 or other languages, if needed, as the infrastructure relies on byte-buffers and